Salma-Jamal/Autocorrect-with-dictionary-and-language-model/README.md

 Marbert (batch) | 100k Word| :heavy_multiplication_x: | -- | ---
 Marbert (batch) | 670k Word| :heavy_multiplication_x: | -- | ---

+# Pipeline
+The Encoded Sentence is fed into the algorithm.
+Inputs enables word beam search decoding Fucntion to create a dictionary and LM.
+Different settings control how the LM scores the beams (text candidates) and how many beams are kept per time-step.
+The algorithm outputs the decoded text.